hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 Authors should aim for a technical paper length of 6 pages or less, including references and all other components of the paper.

-1 or 2 extra pages (beyond 6 pages) may added through a charge of $200 per page, paid during conference registration.
+1 or 2 extra pages (beyond 6 pages) may be added through a charge of $200 per page, paid during conference registration.

 ## **Author Names and Affiliations**